 The procedure for a design application is like the procedure of registration of a trademark or copyrights.
 A quick overview of the process is given below:

-Filing of the Application– the Applicant must submit form 1 application with specified class and the documents and prescribed fees to the design office.
+the Applicant must submit form 1 application with specified class and the documents and prescribed fees to the design office.

 There are two types of applications:

-Initial processing of the application: On receipt of an application, the Office accords a date and serial number to the application.
+On receipt of an application, the Office accords a date and serial number to the application.
 This serial number, upon registration, becomes the registration number of the design.

-Examination of the application: after the allotment of the serial number, the application is sent for formality check to the Controller of Patents and Designs.
+after the allotment of the serial number, the application is sent for formality check to the Controller of Patents and Designs.
 The following items are checked in this stage: